Tolga1452/ts-discord-app-template/README.md

 This is a practical and advanced template for creating Discord applications using TypeScript.
 It includes some useful features, a basic file structure, example interaction files, and event handling.

+> [!NOTE]
+> This project is under the MIT license.
+You are not required to credit me, but I would really appreciate it if you do.

 ## Features

 - Fully typed with the pain of TypeScript.